Phqzing/Phqze-Capes/README.md

 # Phqze-Capes
-A custom cape plugin for PocketMine-MP 4.
+A plugin that allows you to add custom capes to your server!

 # How to add new capes
 **1.** download a 64x32 png cape file of your choice.